vmihalko/ksh/README.md

 [2](https://github.com/ksh93/ksh/issues?q=is%3Aissue+is%3Aclosed+label%3Abug)).
 Though there are many
-[bugs left to fix](https://github.com/ksh93/ksh/issues), we are confident at this point that 93u+m is already the least buggy branch of ksh93 ever released.
+[bugs left to fix](https://github.com/ksh93/ksh/issues), we are confident at this point that 93u+m is already the least buggy version of ksh93 ever released.
+As of late 2021, distributions such as Debian and Slackware have begun to package it as their default version of ksh93.

 ## Build